Samsung HAF-QIN/EXP Refrigerator Water Filter (DA97-17376B) Review 2026

 Value Analysis

 The value trade-off is clear: you pay less, you get less.
 The NSF 42-only certification means you are getting taste improvement without the verified lead and pharmaceutical reduction that GE and everydrop filters provide.
 For homes where taste is the primary concern and water quality testing shows clean source water, this trade-off is perfectly acceptable.
-For homes with known contaminant issues, the $37.52 Samsung filter should be paired with an under-sink system — the combined cost is still competitive with relying solely on a premium fridge filter for protection it was not designed to provide.
+For homes with known contaminant issues, the Samsung filter at its current price should be paired with an under-sink system — the combined cost is still competitive with relying solely on a premium fridge filter for protection it was not designed to provide.

 Frequently Asked Questions